rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/2-outer-loop-features.md

 Let’s dive in!

-1. We will start by creating a Feast database in `<USER_NAME>-mlops` namespace.
+1. We will start by creating a Feast database in `<USER_NAME>-toolings` namespace.
 Let's transition to `code-server` workbench and create `feast-database` folder under `mlops-gitops/toolings`.

     ```bash
     mkdir /opt/app-root/src/mlops-gitops/toolings/feast-database